10 Sachin Tendulkar

 Debut

-At the age of 16, Sachin Tendulkar made his international debut in 1989 against Pakistan, hitting 15 runs before being dismissed by Waqar Younis.
+At 16, Tendulkar made his international debut in 1989 against Pakistan, hitting 15 runs before being dismissed by Waqar Younis.
 He was sent out for a duck by Waqar in his first ODI match against Pakistan in Gujranwala in 1989.

 • In 1988, he began his domestic first-class career, playing for Mumbai, and in his very first game, he struck a century.
 He finished the year with the most runs scored.

 • He was quickly chosen for the national squad due to his stellar play in first-class matches.
-At the age of barely 16, he faced Pakistan in his first international test.
+At barely 16, he faced Pakistan in his first international test.

-• Even though he did not manage to score many runs during the series, he was noticed for both his hitting style and his commitment to the game.
-In 1989, he also made his One Day International (ODI) debut.
+• Even though he did not score many runs during the series, he was noticed for his hitting style and commitment to the game.
+1989 he also made his One Day International (ODI) debut.

 • He scored 148 runs in one game and 114 in another while batting against renowned bowlers like Merv Hughes, Craig McDermott, and Bruce Reid during the 1991–1992 Australian tour.